phobetron/oscillate-wildly/README.md

 # Oscillate Wildly

-Oscillate Wildly is a collection of HTML5 canvas oscillators and fractal/chaos animations packaged as a jQuery plugin.
+Oscillate Wildly is a collection of HTML5 canvas oscillators and fractal/chaos animations packaged as a jQuery plugin (because I'm lazy).
 The algorithms are broken apart fairly well, so the code could easily be ported and modified to other projects and languages.

 ## Usage